kuche1/l4d2-big-mod/README.md

 # Campaign Switcher

-You can skip the current chapter with `!skipchapter`
+Skip the current chapter with `!skipchapter`

+Change the current campaign with `!changecampaign`

+Show the current votes with `!mapvotes`

 ## Change log